See also Fees and Requirements

 Senior and Ambassador Girl Scouts discover how the Holy Spirit moves in their lives calling them to greater participation in the church’s ministry.
 The four chapters explore the Holy Spirit Alive in Scripture, the Catholic Church, in Prayer, in their lives.
 Scouts practice their understanding through service projects.

-Pope Pius XII (For girls registered as Ventures only)
+Pope Pius XII (For girls registered as BSA Venturers only)

-Archbishop McCarthy (after completing Spirit Alive or Pope Pius XII only)
+Archbishop McCarthy (only after completing Spirit Alive or Pope Pius XII)

 Scouts research the Social Doctrine of the Catholic Church.
 They analyze the personal and societal causes of social issues important to them.
 They put their faith into action completing service projects relating to the social issues examined.